homermultitext/hmt-authlists/xml/dingbats-guide.md

-## Guide to markup of dingbat characters
+## Guide to encoding dingbat characters

 Encode dingbat characters in your TEI XML editions by doing two things: